This tutorial leads you through the process of building a complete model, built up in stages, with every step explained along the way.

 Why couldn’t we have just written all of these commands in

-will include many other things you want to have happen as the model
+include many other things you want to have happen as the model runs, such as

 The ‘go’ button you made in the Interface tab is a forever button, meaning that it will continually run its commands until you shut it off (by clicking on it again).
 After you have pressed ‘setup’ once, to create the turtles, press the ‘go’ button.
 Watch what happens.
 Turn it off, and you’ll see that all the turtles stop in their tracks.